New Hampshire Labor Laws Guide

 New Hampshire wage laws

-The exact numbers for the regular minimum wage, tipped minimum wage, and subminimum wage in New Hampshire are expressed in the table below.
+The exact numbers for the regular minimum wage, tipped minimum wage, and subminimum wage in New Hampshire are shown in the table below.

-State laws require that all New Hampshire employers, regardless of the profession, keep a true record of all work hours on a daily basis for all employees.
+New Hampshire’s state laws require that all New Hampshire employers, regardless of the profession, keep a true record of all work hours on a daily basis for all employees, except for employees exempt under 29 U.S.C. section 213(a) of the Fair Labor Standards Act.

 Tipped minimum wage in New Hampshire

-The current tipped minimum wage in New Hampshire amounts to at least 45% of the current federal and state minimum wage — which amounts to at least $3.27.
+However, tipped employees in New Hampshire have additional benefits under state laws, which require that at least 45% of the current federal and state minimum wage be paid on an hourly basis, i.e., $3.27.

-To be eligible for the state tipped minimum wage, a person has to be an employee of food service facilities, such as the following:
+To be eligible for the state’s tipped minimum wage, a person has to be an employee of food service facilities, such as the following:

 New Hampshire tipped employees are in no way required to participate in tip pooling or any sort of tip-sharing arrangements.